torjc01/RaspberryPi/InstallHarden.md

 # Prevent root login via SSH

-Edito the file
+Edit the file
 sudo nano /etc/ssh/sshd_config

 find the line:
 #PermitRootLogin prohibit-password

 If you have something else, comment out the line

 Restart the SSH  server
 sudo service ssh restart

 # Change SSH default port (not great)

 Edit the file
 sudo nano /etc/ssh/sshd_config

 Find
 #Port 22
 replace by
 Port 1111

 restart the server
 sudo service ssh restart

 Update the firewall definitions

 Before closing the actual session, open another and try connecting to the new port.

 # Require ssh-keys to login

 # Install fail2ban